Grace-Amondi/myhospitali/README.md

     f) You should see a green alert message telling you that the medical test was successfully uploaded.
 If you do not see this, the medical test was not uploaded.
-HealthNet will tell you what part(s) of the form must be done.
+My Hospitali will tell you what part(s) of the form must be done.
 Retry step e.

 18. Updating A Medical Test - doctors only